GCSBOSS/nodecaf/README.md

 #### Init Project

-`nodecaf init` Generates a skelleton Nodecaf project file structure on the current directory.
+`nodecaf init` Generates a skelleton Nodecaf project file structure in the current directory.

-> You must already have a well-formed package.json on the target directory.
+> You must already have a well-formed package.json in the target directory.

 **Options**